stefanvictora/hue-scheduler/docs/advanced_command_line_options.md

 ### `--disable-user-modification-tracking`

 Disables tracking of manual changes.
-By default, Hue Scheduler compares the previously seen state with the current state and only applies the scheduled state if the user hasn’t modified the light in the meantime.
+By default, Hue Scheduler compares the previously seen state with the current state and only applies the scheduled state if the user hasn’t modified the light since then.
 To enforce a state regardless of user changes, use the per-state property `force:true`.

 **Default:** `false`